So much to see and do

 Some of the enjoyable things for you to see and do within easy reach of Ardshellach:

 Ferry trips from Oban to the islands.
 Visit Site

-Lismore – a cycling paradise and “front row of the stalls” to some of the finest scenery in Britain – Beinn Cruachan, Glencoe, the Morvern hills – and in the distance Ben Nevis to the north and Jura to the south.
+Lismore – a cycling paradise and “front row of the stalls” to some of the finest scenery in Britain – Ben Cruachan, Glencoe, the Morvern hills – and in the distance Ben Nevis to the north and Jura to the south.

 Isle of Kerrera, opposite Oban.
+Visit Site

-Chair lift rides up Aonach Mor, by Ben Nevis.
+Gondola rides up Aonach Mor, by Ben Nevis.
 Visit Site

 Kayaking on Loch Etive and Loch Linnhe.
 Visit Site

 The fascinating Ocean Explorer Centre beside the Scottish Marine Lab in Dunbeg, some 5 miles from Ardshellach.
 Visit Site

 Oban Sea Life Centre.
 Visit Site

 “Treasures of the Earth” outside Fort William, with its astonishing display of minerals.
 Visit Site